Skip to content

 Binary Installation

-HitKeep compiles to a single statically-linked binary (~80 MB on amd64, slightly smaller on ARM).
+HitKeep ships as a single Linux binary (~80 MB on amd64, slightly smaller on ARM).
 Download it, run it — that’s the entire deployment.

 This makes the binary installation the right choice for: